 COVID-19 has caused an uptick in cases of insomnia, and studies show it likely is having long-term effects on the nervous system.
 But these interruptions in sleep go far beyond just being anxious about the virus or the changes in routine.
 People are experiencing sleep problems pre-, during and post-infection.

 In fact, the issues with sleep are so prevalent that neurologists have taken to calling it “COVID-somnia.”
 Despite the fact that the coronavirus is proving to have long-term implications on our sleeping patterns, healthy sleeping habits may just prove to be the key to beating it.
 Researchers are now suggesting that melatonin in particular could block the spread of COVID-19.

 What Exactly is Melatonin?

 Melatonin is a naturally occurring sleep hormone that’s best known for its ability to help us sleep by regulating circadian rhythms.
 The lesser-known side of melatonin is its role in calibrating our immune system, which is what matters for COVID-19.

 The research, which investigates network-based drug repurposing, suggests that melatonin’s ability to moderate our body’s self-protection responses from overreacting is what would stop a mild case of coronavirus from evolving into something life-threatening.
-People who take melatonin have a significantly lower chance of developing COVID-19 more serious symptoms, and it’s often prescribed as treatment.
+Research also mentions people who take melatonin may have a lower chance of developing COVID-19 more serious symptoms, and it’s often prescribed as treatment.
 In fact, when President Trump came down with it, part of his treatment regimen included melatonin.